 Dr Eva Malone BSc (Hons) MSc SFHEA MRSB is a lecturer in Immunology in the School of Applied Sciences.

-As an academic teaching on the Royal Society of Biology (RSB) accredited suite of biology undergraduate programmes, Eva contributes to the programme leadership currently as deputy programme leader for the Biological Sciences honours degree programme and Chair of the Student Staff Liaison Committee.
-Previously she was deputy programme leader for the Biomedical Sciences honours degree programme, programme leader for the Flexibly Managed Programmes in the Biological Sciences and co-ordinator for incoming, international single trimester students and science without borders students studying on the biology suite.
-She leads the third year Immunology module BMS09100 and the sister module Applied Immunology BMS09603 on the BSc in Biological Sciences delivered through our partner HKU-SPACE at Hong Kong University.
+Eva now leads the suite of Royal Society of Biology (RSB) accredited biology undergraduate programmes, As an Immunologist in the team, she leads the third year Immunology module BMS09100 and the sister module Applied Immunology BMS09603 on the BSc in Biological Sciences delivered through HKU-SPACE at Hong Kong University.
 She was awarded Senior Fellowship of the Higher Education Academy in 2017 in recognition of her expertise, commitment to teaching, her influence on colleagues and her contribution to the student experience at Edinburgh Napier.
 She is an elected member of the RSB (2016) and was nominated onto the RSB Scotland branch in 2017 to begin a four-year term on the committee.
 In 2017, RSB Scotland selected Eva to represent Scottish Biology teachers in an RSB national initiative to promote careers in Biology.